SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 2017-06-27T17:27:34,401 INFO samples.TopicPublisher - Message published successfully.
 ~~~

-Notice how the published message is received by the the `TopicSubscriber.exe`.
+Notice how the published message is received by the the `TopicSubscriber`.

 ~~~sh
 ...